vignesh1507/Streamlit-Applications/AI_Webscraper/README.md

 # AI Web Scraper

-This idea is a web scraping application/prototype built using Streamlit, BeautifulSoup, Selenium and Groq.
+This idea is a webscraping application/prototype built using Streamlit, BeautifulSoup, Selenium and Groq.
 It allows users to input a website URL, scrape content from that website, and download the parsed data in various formats.

 ## Prerequisites